ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 7. Add the SAML 2.0 up-party SP-metadata URL, in this case `https://foxids.com/test-corp/context-handler-test/(cp-rp)/saml/spmetadata`.
 8. Fill out the rest, accept the terms and click Save (DK: Gem)

- **3 - Add privilege claim transformation in [FoxIDs Control Client](control.md#foxids-control-client)**
+ **3 - Add privilege claim transformation in [Foxids Control Client](control.md#foxids-control-client)**

-FoxIDs can transform the [DK privilege XML claim](claim-transform-dk-privilege.md) to a JSON claim.
+Foxids can transform the [DK privilege XML claim](claim-transform-dk-privilege.md) to a JSON claim.
 It is recommended to add the transformation in order to obtain smaller claims and tokens.
 Furthermore, it makes the tokens readable.

 1. Select the Claim transform tab